LaurinZubler/sa-documentation/document/content/architecture.typ

 #global.paragraph(
   [Introduction],
   [
-    This chapter describes the software and hardware components required to implement the selected scenario.
+    This chapter describes the different components and how they interact with each other in order to implement the selected scenario.
   ]
 )